-The picture on the left shows the foliage of ginger plants.
-On the right you see a rhizome.
+The picture above shows the foliage of ginger plants.
+Below you see a ginger rhizome.

-To talk about ginger root when talking about the edible part of the ginger plant is actually incorrect.
-You eat the rhizomes, and as you can see, rhizomes have roots...
-Two different things...
+We usually say ginger root when talking about the edible part of the ginger plant.
+But that is not really correct.
+You eat the rhizomes, and as you can see, the rhizomes have roots.
+Rhizomes and roots are two different things.

 But I'll keep talking about ginger root anyway, that's what everybody does and you know what I mean.